 3. Pricing your home too high.
 It seems like buyers are throwing money at properties regardless of list price in this market, doesn’t it?
 That’s not really the case.
 The selling pattern in San Francisco right now is list low, sell higher, and if you list too high, you’ll sit.

 4. Accepting a preemptive offer in a hot market..
 You put your home on the market, and within two days, your agent is presenting you with two amazing offers.
 But you haven’t had many buyers through, or even an open house.
 Based on my experience, it could turn out that the buyer who writes the highest and best offer visits during your second open house.
 Unless you have to sell rapidly and aren’t concerned about getting the highest price and best terms possible, let your agent market your property for at least a week or two.

 5. Being satisfied with a minimal marketing program.
 The correct marketing strategy is crucial to a successful sale.
 Make sure your agent and his or her company are in a position to really make a splash when they market your home.
-Connecting with your targeted buyer demographic is critical; about 90% of prospective home buyers are doing online searches.
-If the buyers you’re trying to reach aren’t impressed with what they see online, you can bet they won’t visit your home during their crammed open house tours.
+Connecting with your targeted buyer demographic is critical; more than 90% of prospective home buyers are doing online searches.
+If the buyers you’re trying to reach aren’t impressed with what they see online, you can bet they won’t take the time to schedule a showing.